Oklahoma Electrical License: How to Become a Licensed Electrician in Oklahoma

 Metro Technology Centers (Oklahoma City): The majority of students enroll in a two-year program.
 Tuition and fees cost around $6,679 per year plus learning materials.

 OSU Institute of Technology (Okmulgee): Most students participate in four-year programs.
 Tuition is approximately $3,836 annually for in-state students plus the cost of supplies and books.
-Overall price may vary depending on the program students choose.
+Overall price may vary depending on the program.

 Northeast Tech (Afton, Kansas, and Pryor): Typically, students complete the program within one year.
 Tuition runs between $1,800 and $2,150 annually.